DevExpress/testcafe-studio-docs/documentation/user-interface/explorer-panel.md

 ---
 # Explorer Panel

-The **Explorer** panel allows you to view and manage test files in your [test directory](../working-with-testcafe-studio/organizing-tests.md#test-directory).
+The **Explorer** panel allows you to view and manage files in your [test directory](../working-with-testcafe-studio/organizing-tests.md#test-directory).

-Once you open a test directory in TestCafe Studio, the panel shows the directory's content as a tree of subdirectories, fixtures and tests.
+Once you open a test directory in TestCafe Studio, the panel shows the directory's content as a tree of subdirectories, files and tests.
 See [Organizing Tests](../working-with-testcafe-studio/organizing-tests.md) for more information.

 ![Explorer panel](../../images/working-with-testcafe-studio/explorer-panel.png)

-The Explorer panel allows you to manage test directories, fixtures, tests using the context menu's commands.
+The Explorer panel allows you to manage test directories, files, fixtures and tests using the context menu's commands.
 The set of available commands depends on the item currently selected in the panel.

 The panel also has the **Record a New Test** and **Create a New Fixture** buttons that allow you to quickly start recording a test and create a fixture correspondingly.